ReiTony/user-management-system/README.md

 ---

 ## Docker Deployment

-Use Docker Compose to set up and run the application along with PostgreSQL:
+### No Need to Install PostgreSQL Manually
+Docker Compose will automatically set up a PostgreSQL container for you.
+Simply run the following commands to start the application and database.
+The PostgreSQL service is fully configured in the docker-compose.yml file, so there's no need to install PostgreSQL locally.
 ### 1. Build and Start Containers

 ```bash